MyPortugalHoliday.com

 The pretty town of Obidos will be completely free of tourists in December

-This article provides a guide to Portugal in December and will help you to get the most from your holiday.
+This article provides a guide to Portugal in December and will help you get the most from your holiday.

 The Algarve will be peaceful and relaxing in December, such as the little village of Ferragudo